 The nice thing about the Adopt-a-College program is that you don’t need any special skills or training in order to make a great difference.
 Other forms of activism require a lot of time spent on personal development, and the ability to map your own course.

 Ideally you want to find something you’re especially good at that can further the cause of animal protection.
 Alternately, nothing helps animals more than giant piles of money donated to groups with a track record of doing amazing things.
 One of the most powerful forms of activism is choosing a lucrative career and donating a substantial portion of your earnings to highly effective organizations.

 Regardless of whether your work for animals involves contributing time or money, it’s imperative to read a few well-chosen books on animal advocacy.
 Through this sort of reading you’ll gain insights into the activist opportunities that deliver the greatest results for animals.

-On the other end of the spectrum, Nick Cooney’s books are geared to activists who already have substantial experience under their belts and who are seeking a rigorous analysis of the scholarly literature devoted to social change.
+Nick Cooney’s books are geared to activists who already have substantial experience under their belts and who are seeking a rigorous analysis of the scholarly literature devoted to social change.
 Cooney’s first book on activism, Change of Heart, may be the best of his books to start with.